euphonie/study-notes/Engineering Tools/Cloud/GCP/Google Cloud Client LIbraries.md

 - Can be installed through npm, pip package managers
 - Provide retry for network requests
 - Authentication is fully managed by the library
+- API Explorer can be used as a sandbox to try Google Cloud APIs

 **SDKs**
 - Gcloud